Cancel anytime

 Key Offerings

-- Electricity Distribution: Consumers Energy distributes electricity to residential, commercial, and industrial customers across Michigan.
-It serves 1.9 million electric customers.
-Competitors include DTE Energy.
+- Electricity Distribution: Provides electricity to residential, commercial, and industrial customers in Michigan.
+Market share is significant within its service territory (Michigan).
+Competitors include DTE Energy (DTE).

 Market Dynamics